mjwhitta/zoom/README.md

 Note: The `default` profile is special and can't be deleted.
 You can however modify it.

-## Pentesting
+## Penetration testing

 zoom allows to you create profiles for commands other than ag/ack/grep.
-This may make zoom a friendly tool for pentesters who are looking for a simple way to store exploits.
+This may make zoom a friendly tool for pen-testers who are looking for a simple way to store exploits.

+## TODO

+ - Need to test to see if any ag/ack/grep flags break functionality.
+ - Sometimes ag thinks files aren't binary when they should (?) be.
+   For example, some pdfs are skipped b/c they are binary files, but some pdfs aren't skipped.
+Maybe file an issue on the ag Github page.
+ - Make comments/documentation more thorough.